-Other extra activities offered are a transcendental meditation course, a photographic course, fly camping, a night in Tsavo East at the Sheldrick elephant orphanage: these last activities needs to be pre-booked in advance.
+Other extra activities offered are a transcendental meditation course, yoga classes, a photographic course, fly camping, a night in Tsavo East at the Sheldrick elephant orphanage: these last activities needs to be pre-booked in advance.

-The conservation fee is levied by the community and paid in full to the Maasai Wilderness Conservaiton Trust, an award winning conservation and economic development organization working to preserve the ecosystem and strengthen the welfare of the community.
+The conservation fee is levied by the community and paid in full to the Maasai Wilderness Conservation Trust, an award winning conservation and economic development organization working to preserve the ecosystem and strengthen the welfare of the community.
 The conservation fee funds a program called Wildlife Pays, which compensates the community for losses of livestock to predators and employs community rangers to stop poaching.

 The Trust has won the United Nations Equator Prize and Samson Parashina, head guide of Campi ya Kanzi and Chairman of the Trust, has been named by the UN Champion of the Earth.

 Add $400 per person for the flight from Nairobi to the camp, one way.